SkepticalTech/PGM-XML-Reference/Map XML info.md

 The default element specifies where observers and players without a team spawn.
 `yaw=""` specifies what direction the player is looking horizontally from -180° to 180°.
 South 0°, East -90°, North 180° and West 90°.

 Multiple spawns from the same team can be grouped inside of a single `<spawns team="team name">` element.
+Spawn locations are picked randomly, and the plugin does not validate the end location.
+Spawn regions should be checked to make sure that they don't intersect with any solid objects.
+Spawn elements accept more that one region or region area, and they don't have to be inside a union element.

     <spawns team="blue">
         <!-- Blue Team Spawn A -->